chkp-tommers/sase-ai-marketplace/GITHUB_PAGES_SETUP.md

 ## Files Created

-- `ai-tools-static/.github/workflows/deploy-pages.yml` - GitHub Actions workflow
+- `.github/workflows/deploy-pages.yml` - GitHub Actions workflow
-- `ai-tools-static/.nojekyll` - Prevents Jekyll processing
+- `.nojekyll` - Prevents Jekyll processing

-## For Separate Repository
+## Repository Structure

-When you move the `ai-tools-static` directory to its own repository:
+This repository is already set up as a standalone static site:

-1. Copy the entire `ai-tools-static` directory to a new repository
+1. All static site files are at the repository root
-2. The `.github` workflow will automatically work since it's included
+2. The `.github/workflows/deploy-pages.yml` file handles deployment
-3. Push to the new repository and enable GitHub Pages there
+3. The `.nojekyll` file ensures proper handling of assets

 ## Manual Deployment